Many or all companies we feature compensate us. Compensation and editorial

 • Make interest-only payments on your HELOC for the rest of its draw period (often 10 years).
 If your mortgage payment was $1,850 monthly, and your interest-only HELOC payment is $400, you now have $1,450 each month for other financial goals.

 • Keep making your old monthly payment toward your HELOC.
 After all, you’re already budgeting for that payment, so it may be easy to maintain.
 The benefit is paying off your HELOC ahead of schedule.
-Since the HELOC has a lower interest rate than your mortgage loan, you can pay your principal balance more quickly.
+Since the HELOC has a lower interest rate than your mortgage loan, you can pay your principal balance faster.

 The lower the interest rate on your balance, the less you’ll pay in interest over the same repayment period.
-But be aware that many HELOCs have variable, rather than fixed, interest rates.
+However, be aware that many HELOCs have variable, rather than fixed, interest rates.
 This could help or hurt you, depending on whether your HELOC rate goes up or down.

 Pros and cons of using a HELOC to pay off a mortgage